dotnet/AspNetCore.Docs/aspnetcore/mvc/controllers/filters.md

 Result filters are only executed for successful results - when the action or action filters produce an action result.
 Result filters are not executed when exception filters handle an exception.

 The <xref:Microsoft.AspNetCore.Mvc.Filters.IResultFilter.OnResultExecuting*?displayProperty=fullName> method can short-circuit execution of the action result and subsequent result filters by setting <xref:Microsoft.AspNetCore.Mvc.Filters.ResultExecutingContext.Cancel?displayProperty=fullName> to `true`.
-When short-circuiting, write to the response object when short-circuiting to avoid generating an empty response.
+Write to the response object when short-circuiting to avoid generating an empty response.
 Throwing an exception in `IResultFilter.OnResultExecuting` will:

 * Prevent execution of the action result and subsequent filters.
 * Be treated as a failure instead of a successful result.